12 Univariate Data Visualizations With Illustrations in Python

 The data set originally in .csv format is loaded into the DataFrame df using the pd.read_csv( ) function of pandas .
 Then, it displays the DataFrame df.

 Before analyzing any data set, inspect the data types of the data variables.
-Then, one can decide on the right methods for univariate data visualization.
+Then, one can decide on the right methods for univariate analysis data visualization.

 Univariate Data Visualization: Data type